 In schools with Early Years Foundation Stage provision, at least 1 person who has a current paediatric first aid (PFA) certificate must be on the premises at all times.
 During coronavirus: you must use your 'best endeavours' to ensure 1 person with a full PFA certificate is on site when children aged 2 to 5 are present.
 If after taking all possible steps in your power you're still unable to secure a staff member with a full PFA certificate, you must carry out a written risk assessment and ensure someone with a current first aid at work or emergency PFA certification is on site at all times when these children are.
-Beyond this, in all settings - and dependent upon an assessment of first aid needs - employers must usually have a sufficient number of suitably trained first aiders to care for employees in case they are injured at work.
+Beyond this, in all settings - and dependent upon an assessment of first aiders to care for employees in case they are injured at work.
 However, the minimum legal requirement is to have an 'appointed person' to take charge of first aid arrangements, provided your assessment of need has taken into account the nature of employees' work, the number of staff, and the location of the school.
 The appointed person does not need to be a trained first aider.